Indiscernibles and Flatness in Monadically Stable and Monadically NIP Classes: Introduction

-A class of graphs $\CC$ is uniformly quasi-wide if for every $r \in \NN$ there exists a function $N : \NN \rightarrow \NN$ and a constant $s\in \NN$ such that for all $m\in\NN$, $G\in \CC$, and $A\subseteq V(G)$ with $|A|\geq N(m)$, there exists $S\subseteq V(G)$ with $|S|\leq s$ and $B\subseteq A \setminus S$ with $|B|\geq m$ such that $B$~is a distance-$r$ independent in $G-S$.
-Intuitively, for uniformly quasi-wide classes in sufficiently large sets one can find large subsets that are distance-$r$ independent after the deletion of a constant number of vertices.
+A set of vertices is \emph{distance-\(r\) independent} in a graph if any two vertices in the set are at distance greater than \(r\).
+A class of graphs $\CC$ is \emph{uniformly quasi-wide} if for every $r \in \NN$ there exists a function $N_r : \NN \rightarrow \NN$ and a constant $s\in \NN$ with the following property.
+For all $m\in\NN$, $G\in \CC$, and $A\subseteq V(G)$ with $|A|\geq N_r(m)$, there exists $S\subseteq V(G)$ with $|S|\leq s$ and $B\subseteq A \setminus S$ with $|B|\geq m$ such that $B$~is distance-$r$ independent in $G-S$ (see the top of \Cref{fig:wideness}).
+Intuitively, for uniformly quasi-wide classes, in sufficiently large sets one can find large subsets that are distance-$r$ independent after the deletion of a constant number of vertices.
 Uniform quasi-wideness is only suitable for the treatment of sparse graphs.
 Already very simple dense graph classes, such as the class of all cliques, are not uniformly quasi-wide.